Out of every seven online transactions, one is performed across borders.

-After successful connection and authorization to those payment methods, Mollie can record transactions and payments received through them.
-The funds will then be held in your Mollie account for a couple of days and then transferred into your registered business bank account.
+After successfully connecting and authorizing those payment methods, Mollie can record transactions and payments received through them.
+The funds will then be held in your Mollie account for a few days and transferred into your registered business bank account.

-When you’re good with the payment gateway activation, please go back to the WordPress dashboard and customize the appearances of those payment methods on your WooCommerce store.
+When you’re good with the payment gateway activation, please go back to the WordPress dashboard and customize the appearance of those payment methods on your WooCommerce store.

 For each payment method, you can click edit and have these options: